Call MN: (800) 969-5166 Call WI: (800)305-3040

 Now that we understand the concept of e-waste, the next big question becomes: How is e-waste created?
 The answer to that is very straightforward.
 Once a person stops using a gadget, they either throw it in the garbage, donate it to a charity organization, or just sell it to an old shop.

-At the end of the day, all these gadgets end up in the garbage, where it occupies a large space in landfills.
+At the end of the day, all these gadgets end up in the garbage, which occupies a large space in landfills.
 Harmful and toxic chemicals leach out of the electronic devices below the landfills, ruining nearby sources of water and land.
 The impact of all these toxins is horrendous and can cause havoc in the lives of every living being.

 How to Recycle E-Waste?